-You can organize a drive virtually with your co-workers, classmates, collegues or even with friends, family and neighbors, and it's very easy to run.
+You can organize a drive virtually with your co-workers, classmates, colleagues or even with friends, family and neighbors, and it's very easy to run.
 Some people are even running one on their Facebook pages!

 Friends of Boston's Homeless helps the Woods Mullen Women's Shelter and the 112 Southampton Men's Shelter (formerly Long Island Shelter) in the South End.
 These shelters serve over 800 homeless individuals every day.
 The shelters provide safe, dignified care and basic emergency services including a nutritious meal, hot shower, a warm bed, clothing and toiletries to each and every individual in need.

 For more information on Friends of Boston's Homeless and Operation Sock Drop, please visit our website, www.fobh.org or contact Mariann Bucina Roca at (617) email@example.com.